 "[T]he official numbers of CRSV incidents are not considered representative of the real situation, with very approximate estimation to be at least 10 times higher," writes Iuliia Anosova, legal expert with the organization La Strada-Ukraine, in a brief on the situation.
-"Compared to other international crimes committed during Russia's war against Ukraine, sexual violence is one of the most latent, underreported and stigmatized crimes."
+"Compared to other international crimes committed during Russia's war against Ukraine, sexual violence is one of the most latent, underreported and stigmatized crimes."59 report abuse to investigators.

-NGOs working with survivors agree.
-Dozens of survivors of CRSV seek services from them but do not wish to report abuse to investigators.
 For instance, the Global Survivors Fund, which is running a pilot project to provide reparations to survivors of CRSV has received around 100 referrals each month between May and July 2024 without running an outreach campaign, said Fedir Dunebabin, GSF's Ukraine country representative.
-He estimates the numbers could reach 2,000 cases annually if the organization were to run a proper outreach campaign.59
+He estimates the numbers could reach 2,000 cases annually if the organization were to run a proper outreach campaign.